parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/state.rst

 blocks of a rank.
 This simplifies the the logic for reductions over all blocks of a rank and also (generally) resuls in better performance as the number of kernel calls is reduced.
-However, this also implies the expectation that the “base” container holds the most recent data at the end of a timestep.
+However, this also implies the expectation that the "base" container holds the most recent data at the end of a timestep.

 ParArrayND